 I think my love for belts started in the 80’s when I would wear one low on my hips.
 Back then they were wide and loud.
 Talk about a statement!
 It only rivaled my big hair!
 I owned a few such belts, but there are two I remember vividly.
-I would “borrow” my mom’s black 5″ wide alligator belt with the giant brushed gold buckle whenever I could sneak it out of her closet.
+I would “borrow” my mom’s black 5″ wide alligator belt with a giant brushed gold buckle whenever I could sneak it out of her closet.
 The other was my dad’s 70’s Gucci belt with the brass double G buckle that was situated on an orangey-brown suede leather.
-In fact, I still have that belt and wear it sometimes to this day!
+In fact, I still have both belts and wear them sometimes to this day!

-Since then I have upped my belt game and have added my signature black Gucci belt (I say signature because I pretty much wear it all the time), a wider Hermes belt, a Louis Vuitton belt and my Beltini belt with the big turquoise burst buckle on a leopard pony hair strap.
+Since then I have upped my belt game and have added my beloved signature black Gucci belt, a Valentino reversible belt (which I wear almost all the time now), a wider Hermes belt, a Louis Vuitton belt and my Beltini belt with the big turquoise burst buckle on a leopard pony hair strap.
 See my belts in the photo above.
 Now belts are as important to me as choosing a bag or shoes.
 Here’s why.

 Belts Give You a Waist